DnD 5e - Barbarian Subclass Breakdown

 Barbarian subclasses make a signficiant difference in how your barbarian works.
 Sure, every barbarian is going to get angry and hit stuff, but there's much more to it than that and your choice of Primal Path will do a lot to define your barbarian.

-This archetype diminishes the Barbarian's role as a Striker, and dramatically improves its role as a Defender.
+This archetype deemphasizes the Barbarian's role as a Striker, but dramatically improves their capability as a Defender.
 If you have squishy melee allies like monks or rogues in the party, they'll benefit greatly from this archetype.
 The only drawback is that the archetype provides no abilities which increase your damage output, which makes it important to have another Striker in the party to compensate.
 It also notably doesn't have an ability to consume your Bonus Action, which makes this archetype a viable choice for two-weapon fighting if you're desperate for a TWF barbarian.

 The Ancestral Guardian's biggest problems are that it doesn't provide additional damage output except Vengeful Ancestors (which may be totally fine if your party already does plenty of damage) and doesn't make you any more durable than the core barbarian class features.
 This is very much a subclass dedicated to protecting your allies at your own expense.